JMante1/LabArchives_CodeDisplayWidget/README.md

 This is a widget to display code for LabArchives.
 Use it by pasting the "snippet" of code into the box and enter it into your notebook.
 Currently, this supports python and javascript.
+It is based on highlight.js (https://highlightjs.org/)

 # Install
 Open the Widgets manager in LabArchives.
 Create a new custom widget.
 Paste html_code in Widgeth Html editor Source, and the script_code in the script editor (make sure both are blank before pasting any code in).